-While Management Employees are required to work the hours necessary to perform the job duties and responsibilities, employees may have the option to participate in an alternate 9/80 work schedule based on a flexible 9 day/80 hour pay period (eight 9-hour days and one 8-hour day) for general work scheduling purposes.
+Employees may have the option to participate in an alternate 9/80 work schedule based on a flexible 9 day/80 hour pay period (eight 9-hour days and one 8-hour day).
 Each employee electing to participate in flextime scheduling must select a Monday or Friday as their designated flex day off, the alternate Monday or Friday will be their 8-hour day.
-The daily work schedule will begin at 7:30 a.m. and end at 5:30 p.m.
+The daily work schedule for the nine hour days will begin at 7:30 a.m. and end at 5:30 p.m. with a one hour lunch; the daily work schedule for the eight hour day will begin at 8:00 a.m. and end at 5:00 p.m., with a one hour lunch.

-The flexible work schedule and flex day selected is subject to the operational needs and requirements of the department as determined by the City Manager.
-Management Employees may be required or find it necessary to work additional hours outside their flexible schedule.
-For scheduling purposes, any change from the established flex day, must be approved in advance by the City Manager.
+Individuals may request flexible work schedules which meet their personal needs, however, the flex day selected is subject to the operational needs and requirements of the department as determined by the City Manager.
+Human Resources and Payroll must be advised, in writing, of the selected day and any change from the established flex day, must be requested in advance and approved by the Department Head and the City Manager.